-Project Title Main Street Silva Cell Project Nur itiating Department avironmental Policy Office Asset Category Asset Number iority Score egal Mandate Project Description • This project is a requirement of a Consent Agreement between the City of Annapolis and the United States Environmental Protection Agency (EPA).
-Silva cell tree planters will be constructed along Main S The tree planters will reduce stormwater pollutants from street to the City harbor.
-The project will serve as a gree infrastructure pilot project, to be used as a model for fut projects to reduce the flow of pollutants to City receiving waters.
-Silva Cells : Regulatory or Legal Mandates Operational Neces ssity Required by Consent Agreement Prior Funding Non-City sources of funding FY2019 Budget commitment allows proj Design and Construction ect stage: Project Years FY2019 Total Project Budget \$69,930
+Project Title Main Street Silva Cell Project Nu mber Initiating Department Environmental Policy Office Asset Category Asset Number Priority Score Legal Mandate Project Description × This project is a requirement of a Const between the City of Annapolis and the Environmental Protection Agency (EPA Silva cell tree planters will be construct The tree planters will reduce stormwate street to the City harbor.
+The project w infrastructure pilot project, to be used a projects to reduce the flow of pollutants waters.
+United States A).
+The along Main Street.
+For pollutants from the fill serve as a green s a model for future <image/> Regulatory or Legal Mandates Required by Consent Agreement Operational N ecessity Prior Funding Non-City source ces of funding FY2019 Budget commitment allows proj Design and Construction ect stage: Project Years FY2019 Total Project Budget \$69,930